js13kGames/pacific-black-cats/README.md

 # WWII Pacific Black Cats
-A 13Kb javascript game for the JS13K compo of 2025
+A 13Kb javascript game for the JS13K compo of 2025 (theme: Black Cat), using WebGL

-minify using: npm -g install minify
+Use the build.sh script to construct the compo.zip

 ![](hero.png)